 1. String or sentence -- the composite of symbols via some operations (or functions).

 2. Theorem or law -- a sentence which is derived from definitions and/or axioms.

-By proving every statement (sentence, theorem or law) is true, that entire axiom system will be true.
-Although the truthfulness of a system can be tested with an 100% testing, however, it is not a science.
+By proving every statement (sentence, theorem or law) is true, that the entire axiom system will be true.
+Although the truthfulness of a system can be tested with a 100% testing, however, it is not a science.
 In science, the truthfulness of a system must be proved with either induction or deduction (universal) proof.
 The deduction proof requires a two or three steps procedure.

 a) Existential Introduction --- to show that a statement (premise, sentence, theorem or law) is true, at least, on one instance.